Ease of Use

 - You’ll pay quite high administration fees if you choose some payment methods (e.g. more than 2% if using SOFORT).

-If you’re in the EU, then LiteBit seems like a good option to check out – especially if you only care about buying Bitcoin (BTC).
+If you’re living in Europe, then LiteBit seems like a good option to check out – especially if you only care about buying Bitcoin (BTC).
 You can compare LiteBit’s fees with European alternatives with BittyBot.